Democratizing Criminal Defense Data

 Try it out yourself

-Try out the dashboard and see for yourself what the differences are between the representation people get from court-appointed lawyers and privately-retained lawyers.
-You can compare different kinds of cases and different specific kinds of motions.
+Try out the dashboard below to compare what kind of representation people get from court appointed lawyers with that of retained lawyers.
+You can compare different types of motions they file across different types of cases.

 How does this disparity look over time?